Lautenbach (Gernsbach)

-Lautenbach is a village in Baden-Württemberg, Germany.
+Lautenbach (/de/) is a village in Baden-Württemberg, Germany.
 It is administratively part of the town of Gernsbach in the Rastatt district.

 Geography

 The village is located south-east of Gernsbach on the Lautenbach stream, a tributary of the Murg River.

 History

 The first documented mention of Lautenbach is as 'Lutembach' in the year 1339–1340.
 On January 1, 1975, Reichental was incorporated into the town of Gernsbach.